Ordering and Shipping:

 International Customer Questions:

-Q: Why are Paul C. Buff™ products so inexpensive in the USA, but so much higher in other countries?
-Why does Paul C. Buff, Inc.™ not sell directly to international customers?
+Q: Why does Paul C. Buff, Inc.™ not sell directly to international customers?

 Paul C. Buff, Inc.™ is a unique American company with a very successful and evolved manufacturing and marketing strategy.
 Unlike almost all competitors, we manufacture our core products here in the United States and sell directly to our customers located in the U.S. and Canada.
 This eliminates all the middleman profits other manufacturers must include in their end user price.
 (Of global economic necessity, many of our accessories and component parts are manufactured offshore to our specifications, as is typical of all American and European manufacturers.)